XHCPH-FM

-XHCPH-FM is a radio station in Parral, Chihuahua, Mexico.
-Broadcasting on 96.9 FM from a transmitter on Cerro Púlpito, XHCPH is owned by Grupo Garza Limón and carries a grupera format known as La Tremenda.
+XHCPH-FM is a radio station in Hidalgo del Parral, Chihuahua, Mexico.
+Broadcasting on 96.9 FM from a transmitter on Cerro Púlpito, XHCPH is owned by Grupo Garza Limón and carries a Regional Mexican format known as La Tremenda.

 History

 The station's concession was awarded in 1990.
 Until 2015, XHCPH operated with an effective radiated power of 100 kW; it received authorization that year to change ERP to 50 kW.